I know, I know. I never post. I never call. I don’t bring you flowers. It’s a wonder we’re still together. I have the usual list of excuses:

 Also, according to NEL exclusion criteria for this question, any studies that substituted fat with carbohydrate or protein, instead of comparing types of fat, should be excluded.
 Furtado et al 2008 does not address the question of varying levels of saturated fat in the diet.
 In fact, saturated fat levels were held constant–at 6% of calories–for each experimental diet group.
 So, let’s just exclude this study too.

-One study–Azadbakht et al 2007–was conducted on teenage subjects with hypercholesterolemia, a hereditary condition that affects about 1% of the population.
+One study–Azadbakht et al 2007–was conducted on teenage subjects with hypercholesterolemia.
 Since the U.S. Dietary Guidelines are not meant to treat medical conditions and are meant for the entire population, this study should not have been included in the analysis.
-So let’s take care of that for those NEL folks.
+Furthermore, the dietary intervention not only lowered saturated fat content of the diet but cholesterol content too.
+So it would be difficult to attribute any outcomes only to changes in saturated fat intake.
+The study should not have been included, so let’s take care of that for those NEL folks.

 In one study–Buonacorso et al 2007–total cholesterol levels did not change when dietary saturated fat was increased: “Plasma TC [total cholesterol] and triacylglycerol levels were NS [not significantly] changed by the diets, by time (basal vs. final test), or period (fasting vs. post-prandial) according to repeated-measures analysis.”
 This directly contradicts the conclusion of the NEL.
 Hmmmm.
 So let’s toss this study and see what’s left.